 Any modification of the test kit and/or exchange or mixture of any components of different lots from one test kit to another could negatively affect the intended results and validity of the overall test.
 Such modification and/or exchanges invalidate any claim for replacement.

-Claims submitted due to customer misinterpretation of laboratory results subject to point 10.2. are also invalid.
 Regardless, in the event of any claim, the manufacturer's liability is not to exceed the value of the test kit.
 Any damage caused to the test kit during transportation is not subject to the liability of the manufacturer.